ether-void/nomi-enhanced/README.md

 - **Image Transfer to Nomi Art**: Right-click any image on the web and select "Send to Nomi Art" to automatically open the art page and upload it as a pose reference
 - **Dynamic Group Chat Profiles**: Shows only the active Nomi's profile picture in group chats (disabled by default)
 - **Theme System**: Minimalistic theme
+- **Dynamic Backgrounds**: Custom background system with day/night switching and brightness control
+- **Command System**: Powerful `/command` interface for quick access to all features

 ## Installation